d-led/crow_log_zmq/README.md

 - [markdeep](https://casual-effects.com/markdeep/) as the markdown-based front-end
 - [mstch](https://github.com/no1msd/mstch/) for rendering [{{ mustache }}](https://mustache.github.io/)-based templates

 This project is a hommage to the aforementioned libraries.
 Its own feature set is arbitrary and will grow at will, but it builds upon the tiny giants mentioned above.

-If the speed of the incoming log messages is larger than that of the log sink, the used memory will grow until the process crashes.
-When all messages are committed, the memory footprint will decrease again.
+It has been created in bursts of creative output at the cost of family time.
+As there are no stakeholders, there is neither specification, nor test thereof (yet).

 <!-- [![Build Status](https://travis-ci.org/d-led/crow_example.svg)](https://travis-ci.org/d-led/crow_example) -->